 to high school chemistry classrooms.

-Hosting Research Opportunities for High School Students
+Internships and Hosting Research Opportunities for High School Students

 Hosting Field Trips for Middle School Students